BuvinJT/distbuilder/docs/ConfigClasses.md

 binary itself would be the intended means for launching the program.
 If this attribute is set, "shortcuts" which would normally point a user to the binary, will instead run this wrapper layer.
 On Windows, this (normally) equates to having a batch file companion.
-On Linux, a shell script companion is created (with an explict `.sh` extension).
+On Linux, a shell script companion is created (with an explicit `.sh` extension).
 On macOS, a shell script with no extension is embedded into the .app file when producing a gui application, else the same design used on Linux is employed for non-gui programs.

-The application of a wrapper script of this nature is not entirely uncommon - especailly on Linux.
+The application of a wrapper script of this nature is not entirely uncommon - especially on Linux.
 As an example, when deploying Qt C++ applications on Linux which are dynamically linked, the **standard procedure** (per Qt documentation) is to use this (slightly modifed) shell script to load the required libraries: